 Kelly Scott is a partner at the Beverly Hills law firm of Ervin Cohen & Jessup LLP and the head of the firm’s Employment Law Department.
 He is also a member of the Litigation Department and has practiced law since 1987.
-His areas of practice include representation of employers in all types of employment matters, including wrongful termination, sexual harassment, employment discrimination, retaliation, wage and hour claims and advice and/or training for compliance with various employment laws.
+His areas of practice include representation of employers in all types of employment matters, including class actions, wrongful termination, sexual harassment, employment discrimination and harassment, retaliation, wage and hour claims and advice and/or training for compliance with various employment laws.

 Mr. Scott serves as Editor of ECJ’s Employment Law Reporter, a monthly publication dealing with a variety of employment and labor law issues and one of the longest running employment law newsletters on the West Coast.
 The publication also appears on the Internet via ECJ’s website: www.ecjlaw.com.
 In addition to the Employment Law Reporter, recent publications include: “Cures for the Layoff Hangover,” American Banker, August 2011; “Conducting an Internal Investigation,” Leadership Exchange Magazine, August 2006; “The Fine Print,” American Executive Magazine, May 2006; “Avoiding Telecommuting Pitfalls,” Leadership Exchange Magazine, May 2006; ”Tis the Season… To Be Careful,” Workplace Violence Prevention Reporter, November/December 2005; “Commission Impossible,” Los Angeles Business Journal, April 2005; “Successful Terminations,” Mobility Magazine, February 2005 and April 2005; “In Compliance,” Benefits Compensation Solutions, November/December 2004; and ”Holiday Party Precautions,” Martindale Hubbell Employment Counsel Alert, April/June 2004.
 Mr. Scott has been quoted by a wide variety of news organizations, including CNN Entertainment, the Associated Press, Travel Weekly, Law360, Thomson Reuters, E!
 News, The Christian Science Monitor, The Human Resource Executive, Westlaw, Best Practices in HR, the HR Spotlight, the Government Affairs Watchdog, and the ALA News.